cloudflare/cloudflare-docs/content/radar/investigate/application-layer-attacks.md

 Mitigated traffic is any HTTP request from an end-user that has a terminating action applied by the Cloudflare platform.
 These include actions like `BLOCK` or `CHALLENGE` in captchas or JavaScript based challenges.
 {{</Aside>}}

 Since we are examining attacks, we can inspect both sides of an attack — both the source location and the target location of the attack.
-For the source of the attack Cloudflare uses the location the attack is coming from associated with the IP (take into account that the human orchestrator of the attack may be in a different location than the computer the attack is originating from).
+For the source of the attack Cloudflare uses the location the attack is coming from associated with the IP (note that the human orchestrator of the attack may be in a different location than the computer the attack is originating from).
 For the target location of the attacks, Cloudflare uses the billing location associated with the zone under attack.

 This ability to filter by both sides of the attack is only available in the `top locations` endpoints.
 Unless otherwise specified, other endpoints are filtered by source location, like the origin location of the attack.